 If you have been accused or are being investigated for taking property that belongs to someone else, please seek legal assistance as soon as possible.
 Theft charges come with hefty penalties and a criminal record that can follow you for life.

-At the SMA Law Group, we want you to know that we understand this is a confusing time and we will work to ensure you are treated fairly.
+At the SMT Legal, we want you to know that we understand this is a confusing time and we will work to ensure you are treated fairly.
 We will investigate all aspects of your case.
 When you need an theft attorney, contact us today.

 Theft Charges Can Seem Complicated

 In Pennsylvania, we need to distinguish between a few different kinds of charges.
 Theft charges differ from retail theft and robbery.
-Each of those sets of charges are covered under separate codes.
+Each of those sets of charges is covered under separate codes.

 Theft charges in Pennsylvania come in two forms:

 - Theft of movable property – this includes taking or exercising control over items that are not yours with the intent to deprive the owner.